Spectral rigidity of two-dimensional Liouville tori: Dynamical preliminaries

-To state the exact condition on $f_1$ and $f_2$ in the main Theorem~\ref{thm:main2} as well as the noncoincidence condition in Theorem~\ref{thm:isospec implies RI}, we shall consider two particular sets of spectral data $\CL^{\osc}(\T^2,g)$ and $\CL_{\text{min}}(\T^2,g)$ as follows.
+To state the exact condition on $f_1$ and $f_2$ in Theorem~\ref{thm:main2}, as well as the noncoincidence condition in Theorem~\ref{thm:isospec implies RI}, we shall consider two particular sets of spectral data $\CL^{\osc}(\T^2,g)$ and $\CL^{\rot}(\T^2,g)$, defined as follows.